uccross/uccross.github.io/projects.md

 OpenROAD is the key enabler of successful Chip initiatives like the Google-sponsored [Efabless](efabless.com) that has made possible more than 140 successful tapeouts across a world wide and broad user community.
 The OpenROAD project repository is https://github.com/The-OpenROAD-Project/OpenROAD.

 Design of  static RAMs in VLSI designs for good performance and area is generally time-consuming.
 Memory compilers significantly reduce design time for complex analog and mixed-signal designs by allowing designers to explore, verify and configure multiple variants and hence select a design that is optimal for area and performance.
-This project requires the support of memory compilers to [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) based on popular PDKS.
-See link for details:[OpenRAM](https://openram.soe.ucsc.edu)
+This project requires the support of memory compilers to [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) based on popular PDKS such as those provided by [OpenRAM](https://github.com/vlsida/openram).

 ### OpenLane Memory Design Macro Floorplanning